hrithikbudhiraja/bostonHouseProblem/README.md

 # bostonHouseProblem
 I have applied linear egression on Boston House Problem and made a graph to check the consistency of predicted output values and test output values
-The plot is shown below:
+The plot is shown below (predicted values on y-axis and test values on x-axis):